Skip to contents

 Fit an auxiliary residents-only GLMM on standardized predictors

-Fitting this auxiliary model yields trait-varying slope systems for r_z, C_z, and S_z, which you can map to \(\theta_i\), \(\alpha_i\), and \(\beta_i\) (and optionally site-varying versions via random slopes).
-These parameters plug directly into the linear invasion-fitness decomposition \(\lambda_{is} = \Gamma_{is}\, r^{(z)}_{is} - \alpha_{is}\, C^{(z)}_{is} - \beta_i\, S^{(z)}_{is}\), linking trait position (trait space, convex hull, centroid) to how abiotic suitability, niche crowding, and resident competition shape establishment.
+This auxiliary model estimates trait-dependent slope systems that can be mapped to invader-level parameters such as \(\theta_i\), \(\alpha_i\), and \(\beta_i\), and optionally to site-varying counterparts via random slopes.
+These parameters enter directly into the linear invasion-fitness decomposition $$\lambda_{is} = \Gamma_{is} r^{(z)}_{is} - \alpha_{is} C^{(z)}_{is} - \beta_i S^{(z)}_{is},$$ linking trait position to abiotic suitability, niche crowding, and resident competition.

 Examples